-IHOP’s big “IHOb” reveal hit yesterday, to immediate derision across social media, and worse, confusion created among its most important audience: the consumer.
-In case you missed it, International House of Pancakes teased a logo and name change, from the well-known IHOP to the curious IHOb.
+IHOP’s big “IHOb” reveal hit yesterday, to immediate derision across social media, and potentially worse, some confusion created among its most important audience: the consumer.

 What did the “b” stand for?
 Burgers.
 The speed and wit with which some of the pancake (burger?) chain’s peers attacked was merciless: